go-goyave/goyave.dev/src/guide/basics/validation.md

 )
 ```

-Since `v3.9.0`, you can specifiy a dot-separated path to rules comparing the value with another field.
+Since `v3.9.0`, you can specify a dot-separated path to rules comparing the value with another field.
 For example:

 ```go
 var (